Yes, you should include a cover letter and yes, you should customize the cover letter! These are 5 things you should tweek!

 Set the expectation that you will follow-up.
 Too often, candidates’ applications are misplaced or not received.
 The only way to know for sure that the company received your materials is if you contact the HR team or someone else in the company to verify your application was received.
 Is this type of follow-up really necessary?
 If you are interested in the job, yes.

-Bottom line: When you do send a cover letter, either a classic format or a Pain letter, put in the effort to make it stand out.
+Bottom line: When you do send a cover letter, do yourself and the recipient a favor and put in the effort to make it stand out.